acbarrentine/chimera-md/readme.md

     --style-root ~/Source/chimera-md/style --site-title "My journal" --index-file index.md --log-level DEBUG --port 8080
 ```

-Personally, I set the vars in my shell environment and then use [cargo-watch](https://crates.io/crates/cargo-watch)
+Personally, I set the vars in my shell environment and use [cargo-watch](https://crates.io/crates/cargo-watch)
 to monitor for source changes.
 If you're not hacking on the source, though, it won't help
 you.